Lucyjpjones/wean-cuisine/README.md

 Testing my user's <u>key priorities</u>:

 **1. Simple, user-friendly site that is easy to navigate**
- - Site includes a main navbar featuring a dropdown menu with page navigation.
+ - Site includes a main navbar featuring a dropdown side nav, with same and different page navigation.

 - Navigation menu is fixed so is always visible to the user.
 - Brand logo directs user back to homepage from anywhere on the site.